 Beetmover-repackage is beetmover but for tasks that need an intermediate step between signing and packaging, such as OSX.
 For more details see the definitions of the Beetmover kind above and the repackage kind below.

-Beetmover-cdns publishes promoted releases to CDNs.
+release-beetmover-push-to-release publishes promoted releases from the candidates directory to the release directory.
 This is part of release promotion.

 Checksums-signing take as input the checksums file generated by beetmover tasks and sign it via the signing scriptworkers.
 Returns the same file signed and additional detached signature.